jango89/hibernate-minimal-logger/README.md

 ## Usage

-This property helps to instantiate our library.
-"hibernate.stats.factory", new MinimalStatisticsFactory());

 Configurable Properties.
 1. "min.hibernate.stats.logging.enabled" - True/False (Enable logging)
 2. "min.hibernate.stats.metrics.publish" - True/False (Enable storing in-memory and enabling it to be available via MetricsPublisher class)
 3. "min.hibernate.stats.loggers" - QUERY_EXECUTION_TIME (Enables logging of query and the execution time)
 4. "min.hibernate.stats.query.logging.min.executionTime.millis" - 250 (Minimum Milliseconds needed to log the query).

+### In Hibernate

+This property helps to instantiate our library.
+"hibernate.stats.factory", new MinimalStatisticsFactory());

+### Without hibernate

+Instantiate this "new MinimalStatisticsFactory()" and makes use of Classes in "com.rohith.hibernateminimallogger.loggers" package.

 ## Report to graph database or Prometheus